Willie Young (defensive end)

-Willie James Young Jr. (born September 19, 1985) is a former American football defensive end and outside linebacker.
-He was drafted by the Detroit Lions in the seventh round of the 2010 NFL Draft.
-He played college football at NC State.
+Willie James Young Jr. (born September 19, 1985) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He was selected by the Detroit Lions in the seventh round of the 2010 NFL draft.
+He played college football for the NC State Wolfpack.

 Early life

-Young was born on September 19, 1985 in Riviera Beach, Florida.
+Young was born on September 19, 1985, in Riviera Beach, Florida.
 He attended Palm Beach Gardens Community High School, where he played basketball and football as a defensive lineman and ran track.
 As a junior in 2003, he recorded 60 tackles including 15 for loss and nine quarterback sacks.
 As a senior, he recorded 65 tackles including 25 for loss and 12 sacks.
 Scout.com rated him a three-star college prospect, and he accepted a scholarship offer from NC State.
-Young has a younger brother named Avery Young who plays offensive tackle for the Tampa Buccaneers of the National Football League (NFL).
+Young has a younger brother named Avery Young who plays offensive tackle for the Tampa Bay Buccaneers of the National Football League (NFL).

 College career

 Young attended North Carolina State University, from which he received a bachelor's degree in science and technology.
 He sat out the 2005 season on redshirt status.
 In 2006, he played in all 12 games including five starts and recorded 44 tackles, of which 24 were solo, and five for loss, one pass broken up, five quarterback hurries, and one interception returned 34 yards for a touchdown.
 In 2007, he saw action in all 12 games including eight starts.
 He recorded 16 tackles for loss, 24 quarterback hurries, and broke up six passes.
 In 2008, he started 12 games and recorded 12.5 tackles for loss, 6.5 sacks, and 26 quarterback hurries.
-The NFL Draft Scout rated Young the 18th-ranked defensive end of the 182 available for the 2010 NFL Draft and projected him as a fifth or six round selection.
+The NFL Draft Scout rated Young the 18th-ranked defensive end of the 182 available for the 2010 NFL draft and projected him as a fifth or six round selection.